oracle-livelabs/oci/apps-cloud-adventure-cio/03-extend/extend.md

 ## Introduction

-In these activities, you will learn how to 1 build a new simplified user interface for specific user populations and (2) easily extend for Fusion SaaS application to include external content to guide users to better decisions.
+In this activity, you will learn how to build a new simplified user interface for specific user populations.

 Estimated Time: 15 minutes